-Title 31 was initially aimed at casinos to prevent money laundering.
+Title 31 was initially aimed at casinos and other traditional non-bank financial institutions (NBFIs) to prevent money laundering.
 Now, money laundering concerns have extended to cryptocurrency businesses.
 As a result, the IRS has begun to do examinations on them as well.

 But how?
 What are regulators looking for?

 Simply put, they want to see that you have a robust AML compliance program in place.
 This means tough, up-to-date policies and procedures that fulfill all five pillars of the Bank Secrecy Act and a culture of compliance that is incentivized and reinforced every day.

 It is our understanding that the IRS doesn’t have a formal selection process, and will select businesses for Title 31 at random and without any warning.

 You will just receive a notice that the IRS is coming in person to ensure that your money services business enforces crypto AML that complies with the BSA.
 They’ll generally review a six-month range of transactions.

 If they find that you do not meet the standards of Title 31 compliance, your business could be subject to penalties.

 Cryptocurrency AML compliance program

 You’ll need to ensure that your crypto AML program is strong and meets all federal and state requirements.
 Among other things, you need to have appointed a BSA Compliance Officer, ensure your business is registered as an MSB/money transmitter with FinCEN, and have a compliance program in place.